AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/create-pair.md

 In *./logics/traits/factory.rs* add the **create_pair** function to Factory trait as well as the internal child function **_instantiate_pair** that will have to be implemented in the contract crate.
 The reason why we need an internal **_instantiate_pair** here is because the instantiate builder is not part of `#[openbrush::wrapper]` so we need to use the one from ink! by importing Pair contract as `ink-as-dependancy`.
 The **create_pair** message function returns the address of the instantiated Pair contract.
-Add also the function to emit create_pair event that will have to be implemented in the contract.
+Add also the function to emit create_pair event that will have to be implemented in the contract:
 ```rust
 pub trait Factory {
     ...